joebb97/dotfiles/README.md

 ## Roadmap

-* Streamline and document the process of using `.extra/install/*` which can be used to boot strap a new system.
+* Streamline and document the process of using `.extra/install/*` which can be used to bootstrap a new system.
 This can be verified using the content of `.extra/docker` or `.extra/vagrant`